varcharfoobar/berkiyo/README.md

-- 👋 Hello there, I’m Berk!
+- 👋 Hello there!
-- 🌱 I'm currently working on iOS app development.
+- 🌱 I'm currently working on app development.

 <!---
 berkiyo/berkiyo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.